ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/WATER_-_Kidneys.md

     answer: "Unlike traditional methods that only cleanse kidneys through dietary restrictions, ORIGIN focuses on kidney regeneration using fermented plant enzymes that penetrate the bloodstream to initiate systemic purification while nourishing cells."
   - question: "What dietary recommendations should be followed during the kidney cleanse?"
     answer: "Focus on antioxidant-rich foods like apples, berries, kale, and green leafy vegetables while limiting salt, animal protein, high-sugar foods, and processed foods.
 Also avoid alcohol, caffeine, and smoking."
-  - question: "What is the significance of Black Maca in the JīNG Enzyme Tablets?"
-    answer: "Black Maca is an adaptogenic plant rich in vitamins B1, B2, and C that regulates various functions, increases energy, strengthens endocrine glands, helps restore sexual energy, and regulates the nervous system."

 ---
 # ZenCleanz 5 Element Detox & Rejuvenation System
 ## Layer 5: Water - Kidneys